-Jennifer is a highly motivated and donor-centric development professional who thrives on sharing a vision, building relationships, and connecting donors with their philanthropic interests.
-Following 20 years of working with donors in areas of education and healthcare, she joined OHS in July, 2016, where she is responsible for the New Road Ahead capital campaign and major gift fundraising.
+She is a highly motivated and donor-centric development professional who thrives on sharing a vision, building relationships, and connecting donors with their philanthropic interests.
+Working closely with Sharon Harmon and the Campaign Cabinet, Jennifer has led OHS’s New Road Ahead capital campaign.

 Jennifer earned a BA in English Literature and a MPA with a concentration in non-profit management from Portland State University.